 This production of Men on Boats is the annual show with a cast of only female actors.
 I asked thespian Ayla Shelby ‘25, on the significance of a female only cast.
 “It is an incredible opportunity to tell a story to an audience through a small cast of female actors that not only have a lot in common, but also a similar understanding of each other’s daily battles, bringing us so close together.
 This special level of bonding adds to our performances and I for one have built incredible friendships because of this.”
 She also has excitement for the show, echoing the same sentiments of Summer.
 “The show is a physically intensive, chaotic, quick paced emotional roller coaster, and I have learned a lot from the process.”
 She also expressed the difficulties of prostrating a historical figure.
 “Playing the role of a real human is a challenge so I hope that our research of the expeditions, explorers, and their personal lives will help us with portraying realistic representations of our characters.

 Men on Boats will have three separate showings.
 Thursday November 21st at 7pm, Friday November 22nd at 4:30pm, and finally Saturday November 23rd at 7pm.
-You can find tickets on GoFan for $15 but hurry, they are selling out fast.
-If you decide to pop into the Black Box Theater one of those nights, you will greatly help our magnificent theater program.
+You can find tickets on GoFan but hurry, they are selling out fast (Editor’s Note: As of now the show is sold out).
+If you decide to pop into ND’s Blackbox Theater one of those nights, you will greatly help our magnificent theater program.
 I hope to see all of you there to watch some men on boats.